-The university is increasingly establishing a system for the assessment of student learning that allows us to highlight pedagogical best practices and to identify possible areas of improvement, please see the assessment pages of the university web site for more details about this process.
-At the course level, the use of assessment rubrics is strongly encouraged.
+The university is increasingly establishing a system for the assessment of student learning that allows us to highlight pedagogical best practices and to identify possible areas of improvement.
+Please see the assessment pages36 of the university web site for more details about this process.
+At the course level, the use of assessment rubrics is strongly encouraged, which connect particular exercises directly to the learning objectives.
 Ideally, you should use the rubric to assess the level of achievement of the course learning outcomes as well as the relevant outcomes at the program level.
-You can find more information about creating and using rubrics on the assessment web pages.
+You can find more information about creating and using rubrics37 on the assessment web pages.